hmalphettes/yeoman-angular-express-example/README.md

 ```
 grunt server
 ```
-Should open the browser on port 3000
+Will open the browser on port 9000

 Now run the testacular tests.
 ```